UoYCS-plasma/GP2/Compiler/README.md

 ## About GP 2

 GP 2 (Graph Programs 2) is a rule-based, nondeterministic programming language for solving graph problems at a high level of abstraction, freeing programmers from handling low-level data structures.
-The core of GP 2 consists of four constructs: single-step application of a set of conditional graph-transformation rules, sequential composition, branching and iteration.
+The core of GP 2 consists of four
+constructs: single-step application of a set of conditional graph transformation rules, sequential composition, branching and iteration.
 The language has a small structural operational semantics and a visual editor for writing GP 2 programs, running them, and tracing their execution.

 ## The GP 2 Compiler

 The GP 2 compiler translates a GP 2 program into executable C code.
 The generated code is executable with the support of the GP 2 library.

+### Compiling Programs

 Default usage:
-`gp2 [-c] [-d] [-m] [-l <rootdir>] [-o <outdir>] <program_file>`
+`gp2 [-c] [-d] [-m] [-l <libdir>] [-o <outdir>] [--max-nodes <nodes>] [--max-edges <edges>] <program_file>`

 Compiles *gp2-program* into C code.
 The generated code is placed in */tmp/gp2* unless an alternate location is specified with the **-o** flag.

-To execute the generated code, run `make` and `./gp2run <host-graph-file>` from */tmp/gp2*.
+To execute the generated code, run `./build.sh` and `./gp2run <host-graph-file>` from */tmp/gp2*.

 If GP 2 is installed in a non-standard directory, use the **-l** option to ensure the generated code can be compiled and executed.
 See Installation